waelzahir/IRC-Server/README.md

 ## Introduction

 ft_irc is an IRC (Internet Relay Chat) server implementation, aiming to provide a basic chat platform for multiple users to communicate in real-time.
-The project is built as part of [insert course or personal project details].
+The project is built as part of 42 Network Common Core.

 ## Features